MartinTichovsky/cypress-interceptor/README.md

 This diagnostic tool is born out of extensive firsthand experience tracking down elusive, seemingly random Cypress test failures.
 These issues often weren’t tied to Cypress itself, but rather to the behavior of the underlying web application—especially in headless runs on build servers where no manual interaction is possible.
 By offering robust logging for both API requests and the Web console, the tool provides greater transparency and insight into the root causes of failures, ultimately helping developers streamline their debugging process and ensure more reliable test outcomes.

 ## What's new
+- Improved the use of Interceptor in `before` hooks and added the ability to pass a function to `cy.waitUntilRequestIsDone`
 - [Watch The Console](#watch-the-console) has been reworked and its logic completely changed
 - The improved [Watch The Console](#watch-the-console) now safely logs objects and functions, with an added filtering option
 - Added [`cy.writeInterceptorStatsToLog`](#cywriteinterceptorstatstolog) and [`cy.wsInterceptorStatsToLog`](#cywsinterceptorstatstolog)